 Even if you don't ski or snowboard, there's a lot of ways to stay outside and active this winter in the Laurel Highlands.
 Check out sleigh rides, dog sledding, sled riding and other unique winter activities.

-If you've ever wanted to lead a team of dogs across a picturesque winter landscape, dog sledding in the Laurel Highlands is a once-in-a-lifetime opportunity.
+If you've ever wanted to lead a team of dogs through the snow, dog sledding at Nemacolin Woodlands Resort is a once-in-a-lifetime opportunity.

 A team of seasoned sled dogs from the Wildlife Academy onsite will lead the way; All you have to do is hold on and enjoy the cool rush of wind in your face.
 It's an experience you won't soon forget!